jmonlong/manu-vggafannot/manuscript.md

 A pangenome represents multiple genomes for which annotations might be available.
 We describe an approach to project annotations relative to a genome onto a pangenome.
 We recently updated the `annotate` subcommand from the `vg` toolkit to project regions represented in the BED or GFF files onto the latest pangenomes from the HPRC.
-Currently, the genome to annotate must be a *reference* path in the pangenome.
+Currently, the genome to annotate must be a *reference* path in the pangenome, but any path can be set as reference using the `vg gbwt` subcommand (~1 minute).
-The `gbwt` subcommand can making a  specific path into a *reference* path in about ?? minutes.
-Once a genome or haplotype is a *reference* path, a pangenome can be queried using coordinates on this path.
-Internally, `vg annotate` looks for the location of a path in pangenome graph for each input region.
+Then, `vg annotate` looks for the location of a path in pangenome graph for each input region.
 The path, represented as an *alignment* record, is then written either in GAM or GAF formats.
 Of note, a path can be broken in multiple disjointed parts.
 It happens in the recent human draft pangenome when some regions are clipped out, for example across centromeres or when creating suspiciously large structural variants.
 Projected annotations are hence also broken up if needed when they overlap with breakpoints.
-The name of the annotated path in the output GAF is picked from the BED file's 4th column, or the *Name* and *ID* GFF field.
+The name of the annotated path in the output GAF is picked from the BED file's 4th column, or the *Name* and *ID* GFF fields.

 We test this approach by projecting the gene annotation, repeat annotations, and segmental duplication annotation for each of the 88 assembled haplotypes in the draft human pangenome from the HPRC (v1.1).
-The gene annotations from CAT[@doi:10.1101/gr.233460.117] (GFF files) were downloaded from ??.
+These annotations were downloaded from the HPRC public repository at `https://raw.githubusercontent.com/human-pangenomics/HPP_Year1_Assemblies/main/annotation_index/`.
-The repeat annotations from RepeatMasker (BED files) were downloaded from ??.
-The predicted segmental duplications from ??
-(BED files) were downloaded from ??.
+The gene annotations from CAT[@doi:10.1101/gr.233460.117] (GFF files) were downloaded using the URLs in the `Year1_assemblies_v2_genbank_CAT_genes.index` file, the repeat annotations from RepeatMasker (BED files)  from `Year1_assemblies_v2_genbank_Repeat_Masker.index`, segmental duplications (BED files) from `Year1_assemblies_v2_genbank_Seg_Dups.index`, and simple repeats from `Year1_assemblies_v2_genbank_TRF.index`.
 A helper script was implemented to prepare the BED files with informative names.
 For example, for repeats from the RepeatMasker annotation, we name each element by their repeat class and repeat family.
 The projection of those annotations for each haplotype was automated with a Snakemake workflow available in the `analysis/annotate` folder of this paper's repository[@repo].